hossein-225/Iranian-bank-gateways/README.md

 - **Mellat Bank**: Requires a username and password, which are provided by the bank.
 - **Bitpay**: Requires an API key, obtainable from your Bitpay account.
+- **Zarinpal**: Requires an API key, obtainable from your Zarinpal account.
+- **Saman Bank**: Requires an terminal id, obtainable from your Saman account.

 Ensure you have the necessary credentials before attempting integration.